heyoeyo/muggled_dpt/README.md

 Before you can run a model, you'll need to download it's weights.
 This isn't handled automagically by this repo, so you'll have to do it manually (we're trying to avoid the use of magic after all!).

-This repo only supports [MiDaS v3.1](https://arxiv.org/abs/2307.14460) at the moment, and only [BEiT](https://arxiv.org/abs/2106.08254) models.
+This repo only supports [MiDaS v3.1](https://arxiv.org/abs/2307.14460) at the moment, specifically [BEiT](https://arxiv.org/abs/2106.08254) or [SwinV2](https://arxiv.org/abs/2111.09883) models.
 You can download the model weights from the original [isl-org/MiDaS releases page](https://github.com/isl-org/MiDaS/releases/tag/v3_1).
+Look for models with either `beit` or `swin2` in their file names.

-Specifically, the [BEiT-base-384](https://github.com/isl-org/MiDaS/releases/download/v3_1/dpt_beit_base_384.pt) is a good lightweight option, while [BEiT-large-512](https://github.com/isl-org/MiDaS/releases/download/v3_1/dpt_beit_large_512.pt) is a slower, more accurate model.
+The [SwinV2-tiny-256](https://github.com/isl-org/MiDaS/releases/download/v3_1/dpt_swin2_tiny_256.pt) model is a good lightweight option.
+[BEiT-large-512](https://github.com/isl-org/MiDaS/releases/download/v3_1/dpt_beit_large_512.pt) is the slowest, and potentially most accurate model.
+Overall, I find [SwinV2-base-384](https://github.com/isl-org/MiDaS/releases/download/v3_1/dpt_swin2_base_384.pt) to be the most well balanced.

 After downloading the models, you can place them in the [model_weights](https://github.com/heyoeyo/muggled_dpt/tree/main/model_weights) folder of this repo or otherwise just keep note of the file path to the model, since you'll need to provide this when running the demo scripts.
 If you place the file in the `model_weights` folder, then the smallest model will auto-load when running the scripts!